Skip to content

 What are Logic Interfaces?

-A logic interface is a C# interface that a logic block implements to declare a communication endpoint.
-When two blocks implement complementary interfaces, the Dashboard allows you to wire them together so messages can flow between them.
+A logic interface is a C# interface that a logic block implements (or composes) to declare a communication endpoint.
+When two blocks implement complementary interfaces, the dashboard allows you to wire them together so messages can flow between them.

 Key characteristics: